marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 There is possible do a lot of steps (different ones) and required to choose...

-Usuallly this is based on "design" of application.
+Usually this is based on "design" of application.

 <hr />
 <b> Cross-Site Request Forgery (CSRF) </b>